 If you want to visit somewhere very remote, stay at the Sigló Hótel in Siglufjörður.
 It’s the northernmost town in the country and has a population of just over a thousand people.
 Famously, a tourist ended up here when he misspelled “Laugavegur”, a street in Reykjavík, and missed his destination by 400km.

 The hotel contains three restaurants and four different room types, so there’s plenty of choices.
-The building itself is located right on the waterfront, so you’ll have a beautiful view of the surrounding fjord.
+The building is located on the waterfront, so you’ll have a beautiful view of the surrounding fjord.
 Even when you venture outside the hotel side, hiking trails, geothermal pools and the Skardsdalur ski resort will keep you entertained.

 If you’ve had an adventurous day and want to relax, slip into the hotel’s outdoor spa or sauna.
 The suites and junior suites have private balconies if you want to watch boats pass by in the harbor.